A second view on the X-ray polarization of NGC 4151 with IXPE

-The \nicer\ unfiltered data events were reprocessed using the \texttt{nicerl2} tool included in the \texttt{HEASoft} software package using the latest software and calibration files (27/02/2024).
-We applied the \texttt{nicerl3-spect} task to the clean event files to obtain the spectra.
-For the background we used the \texttt{SCORPEON} model, which includes contributions from many physically-motivated components.
-It takes into account sky-related components such as the cosmic X-ray background, local hot bubble and galactic halo, and also non X-ray background components such as cosmic rays, South Atlantic Anomaly, trapped electrons, precipitating electrons, and low energy storm-related electrons.
+The \nicer\ unfiltered data events were reprocessed using the \texttt{nicerl2} tool included in the \texttt{HEASoft} software package using the latest software and calibration files (February, 27, 2024).
+We applied the \texttt{nicerl3-spect} task to the clean event files and obtain the spectra.
+For the background, we used the \texttt{SCORPEON} model, which includes contributions from many physically motivated components.
+It takes into account sky-related components such as the cosmic X-ray background, local hot bubble, and galactic halo as well as non-X-ray background components such as cosmic rays, the South Atlantic Anomaly, trapped electrons, precipitating electrons, and low-energy storm-related electrons.

-The extracted spectra have been binned following \citet{kaastra16} method.
-All uncertainties are provided at a 68 per cent (1$\sigma$) c.l., unless otherwise specified, and upper/lower limits are reported at a 99 per cent (2.6$\sigma$) c.l. for one single parameter.
-Throughout our analysis, we consider a redshift of $z=0.003326$ \citep{wolfinger13}, along with cosmological parameters $H_0$ = 70 km s$^{-1}$ Mpc$^{-1}$, $\Lambda_0$ = 0.73 and $\Lambda_m$ = 0.27.
+The extracted spectra were binned following the method of \citet{kaastra16}.
+All uncertainties are provided at a 68\% (1$\sigma$) c.l., unless otherwise specified, and upper and lower limits are reported at a 99\% (2.6$\sigma$) c.l. for one single parameter.
+Throughout our analysis, we considered a redshift of $z=0.003326$ \citep{wolfinger13} along with cosmological parameters $H_0$ = 70 km s$^{-1}$ Mpc$^{-1}$, $\Lambda_0$ = 0.73, and $\Lambda_m$ = 0.27.